When people hear the term “holistic,” they typically think about alternative medicine.

 Chiropractic treatment for dogs

-Dogs suffering from back or neck pains may benefit from chiropractic treatment, just like humans do in some cases.
-Chiropractors move or realign bones in the spine and other parts of the body to alleviate suffering.
+Chiropractors move or realign bones in the spine and other body parts to alleviate suffering.

-A dog chiropractor must be specialized in treating dogs specifically because canines need gentler pressure compared to humans undergoing chiropractic treatment.
+A dog chiropractor must specialize in treating dogs specifically because canines need gentler pressure than humans undergoing chiropractic treatment.

 It may be surprising to some that it's not that difficult to break something in a dog's body while “massaging” him.